Article Badge Image

 The annual advisory fee is 0.35% of the total assets managed.

-Marcus Invest will automatically maintain the set asset allocation and rebalance your portfolio for you.
+Marcus Invest will automatically maintain the set asset allocation and rebalance your portfolio.
 Additionally, Marcus Invest will sell assets to ensure the lowest taxable gains -- for tax efficiency purposes.

 SoFi Invest: Best for Low Fees

-The Automated Investing platform from SoFi Invest stands out with one major advantage: no advisory or management fees.
+The Automated Investing platform from SoFi Invest stands out with one significant advantage: no advisory or management fees.

-This is possible because SoFi sponsors ETFs that may make up part of your managed portfolio.
+This is possible because SoFi sponsors ETFs that may comprise your managed portfolio.
 Portfolios can range from very safe to aggressive, depending on your risk tolerance and financial goals.

 Additionally, SoFi Invest will rebalance your portfolio automatically to maintain the proper asset allocation over time.